bowosc/soundBo/README.md

 <h3>_.-==-----------==[0]==-----------==-._</h3>
 <h3>Release details</h3>
 <p>
-  Full .app releases for soundBo have been temporarily removed, but will be back up soon. </br>
+  Full releases for soundBo have been temporarily removed, but will be back up soon. </br>
+  For now, the only available release is the incomplete but technically functional Beta version.
-  Source code is still availible, of course, if you'd like to compile it yourself. :)
+  Source code is still availible for the full version, of course, if you'd like to compile it yourself. :)
 </p>
 <h3>‾˙-==-----------==[0]==-----------==-˙‾</h3>